The Final Fantasy III Instruction Manual

 The more I have steeped myself in literature and art, the more I circle back to those by-gone days of sitting cross-legged in my bedroom on the threshold of the 6th grade, contemplating the arcane riddle that is the Final Fantasy III instruction manual.

-Shades of Henri Toulousse Lautrec, Ukiyo-e woodblock paintings, Jean Basquiat and American pop-art, Picasso, Gustav Klimt, Aubrey Beardsley, Paul Klee, and Frank Franzetta all come through in Amano’s work to produce something entirely new and different.
+Shades of Henri Toulousse Lautrec, Ukiyo-e woodblock prints, Jean Basquiat, Picasso, Gustav Klimt, Aubrey Beardsley, Paul Klee, and Frank Franzetta all come through in Amano’s work to produce something new and different.

 It functions as much as a game as it does a legitimate work of art, being possessed of that quality which literary critic Matthew Arnold called ‘High Seriousness’.